Transformers: Beast Wars

-Transformers: Beast Wars is an entertainment franchise from Hasbro, and is part of the larger Transformers franchise.
-The franchise directly follows the Transformers: Generation 1 continuity established by the 1984 series and animated film.
-It ignores the continuity established by the Japanese Transformers series, though this franchise would have two exclusive Japanese series of its own.
-Previous to Beast Wars, Hasbro had attempted to relaunch the original toys and animation as Transformers: Generation 2.
-Hasbro intended another franchise titled Transtech to follow, combining Beast Wars and Generation 1 characters and aesthetics, but this was cancelled.
-Instead the franchise began a series of reboots, beginning with the Japanese-produced Transformers: Car Robot series, internationally known as Transformers: Robots in Disguise.
+Transformers: Beast Wars is an entertainment franchise from Hasbro, part of the larger Transformers franchise.
+The franchise directly follows the Transformers: Generation 1 continuity, established by the 1984 series and animated film.
+It ignores the continuity established by the Japanese Transformers series, though this franchise has two exclusive Japanese series of its own.
+Before Beast Wars, Hasbro attempted to relaunch the original toys and animation as Transformers: Generation 2.
+Hasbro intended another franchise titled Transtech to follow, which would have combined Beast Wars and Generation 1 characters and aesthetics, but this was canceled.
+Instead, the franchise began a series of reboots, beginning with the Japanese-produced Transformers: Car Robot series, internationally known as Transformers: Robots in Disguise.

 Beast Machines

 Beast Wars was succeeded by Beast Machines, a new series with a new creative team in charge of production.
-The Maximals find themselves back on Cybertron, malfunctioning and trapped in their first beast modes (the ones they had at the beginning of Beast Wars).
-They were without memory of what happened previously, and fighting for survival against mindless drones called Vehicons.
-These were created and controlled by Megatron.
-With the whole planet empty, and all of the Transformers missing, Optimus Primal, Cheetor, Rattrap, and Blackarachnia begin a new crusade, this time to free the entire planet.
+The Maximals find themselves back on Cybertron, malfunctioning and trapped in their beast modes from the beginning of Beast Wars, without any memory of what happened previously.
+Optimus Primal, Cheetor, Rattrap, and Blackarachnia begin a new crusade, this time to free the entire planet from the Vehicons, created and controlled by Megatron.

 Beast Wars in Japan

 The Japanese series Beast Wars II and Beast Wars Neo were created to fill the gap while the second and third seasons of Beast Wars were being translated into Japanese (called Beast Wars: Metals).
 The characters originate from the future that the Beast Wars teams left, but the events of the series take place in the far future.
 The series saw the return of Unicron.
 Unlike the original Beast Wars series, Beast Wars II and Beast Wars Neo used traditional animation and were aimed at a much younger audience.
 Beast Wars II spawned a theatrical movie.
 The Beast Wars Neo toyline was created to cater to the Japanese market.
 Whereas the cybernetic transmetal Beast Wars Transformers sold well in Western markets, Japanese fans preferred more realistic looking beast modes; thus, Beast Wars Metals was not as successful with Japanese fans.
-The second and third season of Beast Wars and its toy line only lasted a few months before being replaced by Transformers: Car Robots in the following new year, in which several unused Transmetal 2 molds were used as Destrongers (Predacons).
+The second and third season of Beast Wars and its toyline only lasted a few months before being replaced by Transformers: Car Robots in the following new year, in which several unused Transmetal 2 molds were used as Destrongers (Predacons).
 Beast Machines was also imported to Japan in 2004 under the title Beast Wars Returns, though it did not gain very much popularity.

 Comic books

-Officially, the Beast Wars and Beast Machines series exist as the future of Generation 1 universe, and not specifically the original cartoon series or Marvel Comics series.
+Officially, the Beast Wars and Beast Machines series exist as the future of Transformers: Generation 1 universe, and not specifically of the original cartoon series or Marvel Comics series.
 The writers of the series adopted this position in order to pick and choose the best elements of the discrete Generation 1 continuities.